U-Sharma/NeuralScaleID/README.md

 import teacher
 t = teacher.Teacher(architecture=[4,128,128,2],softmax=True)
 ```
 Argument ```scale``` can be used to control the number of features.
-The inputs are multiplied element wise by the scale before passing through the network.
+The inputs and scale are multiplied element wise before passing through the network.
 In the example below, the first two input inputs are multiplied by 1 and the last two multiplied by 0.
 Thus, this example has 2 input features.

 ```\python
 import teacher